downingbots/ALSET/README.md

 easily add this autonomous capability to many inexpensive remote control toys.

 This is SIRjetbot1.
 The SIR stands for Sharper Image Robot, which I purchased on clearance for less than $20.
-The 1 is because we bought 3 of them that worked.
+The 1 is because we bought 3 of them.
+We tested the robots on clearance with batteries to check if they 100% worked, and most of them did not.
 The robot can be trained to do simple jetbot-like functionality like "stay on a table."
+The bot is an educational robot with just 2 motored wheels from NVIDIA.
+The jetbot has a set of nice tutorials of running neural nets on the Jetson Nano AI computer.
-The robot can be trained to do a sequence of individual tasks like "search for cube", "drive to cube",and "pick up cube".
-Finally, the robot can do end-to-end optimizations of the sequence of individual tasks via reinforcement learning.
+SIRjetbot1 can run all the jebot tutorias.
+In addition,, the software for SIRjetbot1 can be trained to do a sequence of individual tasks like "search for cube", "drive to cube",and "pick up cube".
+SIRjetbot1 has a robot arm for mobile manipulation.
+Finally, SIRjetbot1 can do end-to-end optimizations of the sequence of individual tasks via reinforcement learning.

+<p align="center">
+  <img src="https://github.com/downingbots/SIR_jetbot/blob/master/ReadMeImages/sharper_image_robot.jpg" width="200 title="Sharper Image Robot">
+  <img src="https://github.com/downingbots/SIR_jetbot/blob/master/ReadMeImages/sharper_image_robot2.jpg" width="200" alt="accessibility text">
+</p>

-This robot is an inexpensive platform to run DDQN reinforcement learning.
+SIRjetbo1 is an inexpensive platform to run DDQN reinforcement learning on a mobile manipulator.
 However, the software is not specific to the Sharper Image Robot.
 In theory, it could easily be generalized to many inexpensive RC toys with tracked or differential-drive wheels that have an arm or crane or dozer blade or shovel.
 Just add a Jetson Nano, battery, and camera mounted near the end of the arm/excavator/bulldozer/crane/shovel as described below.
 Contact me if interested.

-<p align="center">
-  <img src="https://github.com/downingbots/SIR_jetbot/blob/master/ReadMeImages/sharper_image_robot.jpg" width="200 title="Sharper Image Robot">
-  <img src="https://github.com/downingbots/SIR_jetbot/blob/master/ReadMeImages/sharper_image_robot2.jpg" width="200" alt="accessibility text">
-</p>
 Other potential platforms that code might work for (with jetson nano and minor mods): Remote Control Bulldozer + Top Race 15 Channel RC Excavator.
 You can train the robot via Remote Control to do Bulldozer-like behavior or Excavator-like behavior without explicitly programming anything.
 With minimal changes, you can train individual "functionality" like put down the bulldozer blade and drive forward and then lift the blade and drive in reverse.
 You can link functionality together to do a higher-level task.
 Then, finally you can define some "policy" so that the linked functionalities can be optimized via end-to-end reinforcement learning.
 Other possible RC toys: firetrucks with RC ladder/firehose, RC Forklifts, RC Utility Bucket Trucks, RC tanks.
 <p align="center">
   <img src="https://github.com/downingbots/SIR_jetbot/blob/master/ReadMeImages/excavator.jpg" width="200" title="RC Excavator">